 This guidance comes at a particularly urgent moment as the ongoing COVID-19 pandemic continues to reveal the need for digital-first options that meet WIC clients where they are.
 This context, under which the Food and Nutrition Service received $390 million for WIC modernization as part of President Biden’s American Rescue Plan Act, makes the formation of this partnership even more timely.

 The WIC Technology Resource Group will serve primarily as a resource for the larger WIC community.
-We’ll offer access to a catalogue of guidance and tools to build human-centered, agile, data driven systems, as well as proof of concept projects that show what's possible when putting modern principles and practices into action.
-The resource collection can be found on NWA’s The WIC Hub, a central location where WIC staff, researchers, and advocates can easily find WIC-related resources and information.
+We’ll offer access to a catalogue of guidance and tools to build human-centered, agile, data-driven systems, as well as proof of concept projects that show what's possible when putting modern principles and practices into action.
+The resource collection can be found on NWA’s WIC Hub, a central location where WIC staff, researchers, and advocates can easily find WIC-related resources and information.

 If you’re interested in learning more about the WIC Technology Resource Group, please contact email@example.com.